ncatlab/nlab-content/pages/4021.md

 ## Idea ##

-Probability theory is concerned with mathematical models of random phenomena.
+Probability theory is concerned with mathematical models of phenomena that exhibit _randomness_ , or more generally phenomena about which one has incomplete information.

 Its central mathematical model is based mostly on [[measure theory]].
 So from a pure mathematical viewpoint probability theory today could be characterized as the study of [[measurable space]]s with a finite volume normalized to $1$.